tchassin/tchassin.github.io/english.md

 ### Role

-- Implemented several in-game menus
+- Implementing and debugging the in-game UI
-- Worked on UI behavior using finite-state automata
+- Implementing and debugging unit behavior using finite-state automata
-- Worked on the plane movement and behavior
+- Implementing and debugging semi-realistic plane movement

 ---